ryanpeh/SmartNUS/docs/UserGuide.md

 </div>

 Examples:
-* `find load word t/CS2100 t/MIPS` returns questions tagged with at least one of the tags and that whose title includes "load" and "word" in any order.
+* `find load word t/CS2100 t/MIPS i/2` returns questions tagged with at least one of the tags and whose title includes "load" and "word" in any order.
-  * e.g. A question titled "What is the load word instruction used for?" tagged with only CS2100 will be listed.
+  * e.g. A question titled "What is the load word instruction used for?" tagged with only CS2100 and with an importance value of 2 will be listed.
+* `find java` returns a question titled "How do you output text to the console in Java?" but not a question titled "Javascript is commonly used in web development.
+True or false?" (since `java` is not a full word match for `javascript`).

 <!-- TODO: standardise format, remove params from header, add brief description-->
 #### 4.1.9.
 Find/Search Stats: `stat [t/TAG]...`